 The following four principals are the primary basis on which ADA Compliance is determined.

-If your business meets any of the above qualifications and your website isn’t ADA compliant, it may be time to change up your website designs.
+If your business website isn’t ADA compliant, it may be time to change up your website designs.

 Is My Website ADA Compliant?